jaeh/brandico.font/README.md

    _Attention!
 Don't commit font files!_ That can create unnesessary merge conflicts.

-If this is difficult for you, just create new [ticket](https://github.com/fontello/brandico.font/issues) and attach there your icon, as described in step 2, and icon description.
-We will do the rest
+If this is difficult for you, just create a new [ticket](https://github.com/fontello/brandico.font/issues) and attach your icon there, as described in step 2, and add an icon description.
+We will do the rest.

 License